 I could do hair and make-up in Baton Rouge, but not in the way that I do it in Nashville.
 I would probably be working in a salon or for a news station in B.R. versus doing music videos and photo shoots.

-When was the last time you visited the Red Stick?
+When was the last time you were back in town?

-What is essential for you to do when you come back to visit?
+What is essential when you come back to visit?

 comments powered by Disqus